Best Companies to Work For: What’s Cosatto’s Secret?

 Best UK companies to work for

-What’s one of the best companies to work for in the UK’s secret to a happy workplace and high Mood KPI?
+What’s one of the best companies to work for in the UK’s secret to a happy workplace?

 When one of our users, Cosatto, a baby goods manufacturer in the United Kingdom, was named one of the best companies to work for in the UK, we were impressed.

-When I saw that they have a high Mood KPI of 85%, it was clear to me that it was well deserved.
+When I saw that their Employee Mood KPI is 85%, it was clear to me that it was well deserved.

 I had to know; what’s the one of the best companies to work for’s secret to a great workplace?

-We spoke to the Cosatto employees to hear more what they think makes Cosatto one of the best companies to work for.
+We spoke to the Cosatto employees to hear more about what they think makes Cosatto one of the best companies to work for.

 I spoke to Shelia, the Associate Finance Director, Steve, the Operations Manager and Mark, the Product Development & Technical Director.

 Shelia has been working for Cosatto for 10 years, Steve for 18 years, and Mark for 13 years.

-Although Cosatto has perks for employees (and awesome perks by the way, check out more great work perks here), when speaking with the Cosatto team, this didn’t seem to be the reason why it’s one of the the best UK companies to work for.
+Although Cosatto has perks for employees (and awesome perks by the way, check out more great work perks here), when speaking with the Cosatto team, this didn’t seem to be the reason why it’s one of the best UK companies to work for.

-What stood out to me about our call was how often they all repeated that happiness was natural part of the workplace.
+What stood out to me about our call was how often they all repeated that happiness was a natural part of the workplace.

 “It’s important to Andrew (the Cosatto CEO) to measure happiness and to have engaged employees;” he continued.
 “Happiness is part of our scorecard.”